prayreh153/WHSTechNotes/journal.md

 # January 6, 2026
 Journal Prompt:
 Over the break I used many different types of technology.
 I use it for entertainment, navigation, gaming, driving, etc. For entertainment, it can be using my phone or TV to watch youtube, or the movie theatres when I wwent to go watch Avatar over the break.
 I also use technology for driving, like the ecu to make the car drive smooth, or the apple car play for navigation.
 For gaming, I use my laptop and ps4 to play different games.
 Overall, technology is in my everyday life and i don't know what I would do without technology.

+# January 12, 2026
+Journal Prompt:
+When exploring the internet whether by social media, gaming, etc, there's also many other poeple on the internet alswell. platforms offer a space for everyone to come together and enjoy with eachother.
+However some people may abuse this power and say or do hurtful things on the internet.
+That is why safe spaces are needed on the internet.
+People from all ages can access the internet, and some content might be too much for them to see.
+This is a reason why develepors need to design a safe space for certian individuals and evironment overall.
+Without this protection, there can be things or people promoting very vile things online, which people don't want to see.